Kashmiri cuisine: Noon Chai or Sheer Chai

 Kashmiris are heavy tea drinkers.
 Kashmiris don't use the word "Kashmiri Chai".
 The word "Noon" in Kashmiri means salt.
-The most popular drink is a pinkish colored salted tea called "noon chai."
+The most popular drink is a pinkish coloured salted tea called "noon chai."
 It is made with black tea, milk, salt and bicarbonate of soda.
 The particular color of the tea is a result of its unique method of preparation and the addition of soda.
 The Kashmiri Hindus more commonly refer to this chai as "Sheer Chai."
 The Kashmiri Muslims refer to it as "Noon Chai" or "Namkeen Chai", both meaning salty tea.